MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan/plan-install.md

 **Requirement** | **Version** | **Details**
 --- | --- | ---
-**VMM server operating system** | Windows Server 2016 | Server Core is supported **SQL Server** | SQL Server 2014 onwards | Enterprise edition, 64-bit is required< **Command line utilities for SQL Server** | [SQL Server 2014 feature pack](https://www.microsoft.com/download/details.aspx?id=42295), ]2012 feature pack](https://www.microsoft.com/download/details.aspx?id=29065) | If you want to deploy VMM services using SQL Server data-tier apps, install the related command-line utilities on the VMM management server.
+**VMM server operating system** | Windows Server 2016 | Server Core is supported **SQL Server** | SQL Server 2014 onwards | Enterprise edition, 64-bit is required **Command line utilities for SQL Server** | [SQL Server 2014 feature pack] | If you want to deploy VMM services using SQL Server data-tier apps, install the related command-line utilities on the VMM management server.
 The version you install should match the SQL Server version.
 You don't have to install these to install VMM.
 **Client (to run VMM console)** | Windows 8.1 onwards, Windows Server 2012 R2 onwards | To run the console the machine must be in an Active Directory domain.
 **Windows Assessment and Deployment Kit (ADK)** | Windows ADK for Windows 10 |  You can install from setup, or you can [download it](https://msdn.microsoft.com/windows/hardware/dn913721.aspx).
 You only need the **Deployment Tools** and **Windows Preinstallation Environment** options.
 **VMM library** | Windows Server 2012 onwards | Required operating systems if you're installing the library on a remote server